 Add the shortening to the dry mixture.

-Using your hand, make a well-like shape in the center of the mixture and pour the cold buttermilk and water into the well.
+Using your hand, make a well-like shape in the center of the mixture and pour the cold buttermilk into the well.
 Use a wooden spoon or rubber spatula and start combining the wet and dry ingredients.

 Place the dough out onto a floured countertop or flat surface.
 Roll the dough out with the rolling pin until you have a one-inch thick circle.
 Use a floured 2-inch round cookie cutter to punch out as many biscuits as possible.